Allendavee/subtitle-generator/README.md

 * Thanks to the Rust compiler debugging wasn't so hard

 # What Next
-* I'll keep learning looking at improving this project to handle other languages
+* I'll keep learning and looking at improving this project to handle other languages